Housing After A Disaster

-This category concerns issues a person might have with their housing after a natural disaster or another emergency.
-It can include issues around owning, clearing title, rebuilding, and insuring a home when you have experienced or are at risk of a disaster.
+This category concerns issues a person might have with their housing after a natural disaster or other emergency.
+It can include issues around owning, clearing title, rebuilding, and insuring a home when you have experienced or at risk of a disaster.
 It also includes landlord-tenant and eviction issues.

 A Disaster Declaration is a formal statement by a public official (i.e. Mayor, County Judge, or Governor) that a disaster or emergency situation exceeds their response capabilities.
 Based on the Governor's request, the President may declare that a major disaster or emergency exists.
 This activates an array of Federal programs to assist in the response and recovery effort.